tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 <!-- <i>Tätä tehtävää ei palauteta githubiin, riittää että luet tutoriaalin.</i> -->

-Lean about the basics of HTML forms by reading Mozilla's tutorial [Your first form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
+Learn about the basics of HTML forms by reading Mozilla's tutorial [Your first form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).

 <i>This exercise is not submitted to GitHub, it's enough to just read the tutorial</i>